-The rest of my story from that day (and the losses since) which I wrote for The Nation two years ago.
+The rest if my story from that day (and the state of terror and war since) which I wrote for The Nation two years ago.
 And my photo at Ground Zero one year after.

 A good friend of mine worked on a top floor of one of the towers.
 I had just spoken to him the night before.

 So it went for millions of New Yorkers that day.
 It’s always amazed me how so many people in the rest of America—and so many politicians—could invoke 9/11 to sell or accept war, torture, wiretapping and all the rest, yet most of the citizens in the region that experienced 9/11 and the human loss more than anywhere else, here in the New York area, opposed those measures, according to polls.
 Now families, around the country, mourn lives still being lost in Iraq and Afghanistan, while others decry the wasted resources and human spirit spent on wars..

 Compared with the stories of some New Yorkers, my own 9/11 story pales, but it informs everything I write and feel about the tragedy.

 That morning, I was midway to Grand Central Terminal on a train speeding along the Hudson when the conductor came on the public-address system and said, “A plane has just hit the World Trade Center.“ And, sure enough, looking straight down the river, there was one of the Twin Towers smoking.
 Then, a few minutes later, pulling into Grand Central, came another announcement: “You’re not going to believe this, folks, but a plane has just hit the other tower.”